DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 The TurtleBot's software is divided into two main phases, each of which requires user input to start and end.
 The two phases work together to allow the TurtleBot to navigate through any given labyrinth (that meets the minimum requirements mentioned in [*Using the TurtleBot*](#using-the-turtlebot)), detect tokens, and ultimately plan a path through the labyrinth to reach each token in turn.

 Phase 1, using the `token_detector` package, is the first step in this process.
 Its primary function is to generate a map of the labyrinth by following the wall on the left and making a full round trip through the labyrinth.
 During this phase, the TurtleBot travels through the labyrinth and collects LiDAR data about its surroundings, using this information to construct a map of the labyrinth.
 This map is then stored for future use.
-The first round trip of Phase 1 is an important and encapsulated step to ensure that a correct map of the given maze has been generated and saved before proceeding with any further steps, as this will be used as the basis for all further operations.
+The first round trip of Phase 1 is an important and encapsulated step to ensure that a correct map of the given labyrinth has been generated and saved before proceeding with any further steps, as this will be used as the basis for all further operations.
 Detecting tokens while creating a map would have been possible, but accurately transforming the location based on the TurtleBot's coordinates and an incomplete map would have been a more difficult and error-prone approach.
 Once the map is generated, Phase 1 continues with the TurtleBot driving through the labyrinth again, this time with the goal of detecting tokens and storing their location based on the generated map.
 The TurtleBot uses the wall following approach to navigate and uses its token detection algorithm (see [*`token_detector` - Functional Principle*](#functional-principle) for more details) to identify each token it encounters and store its location.
 It will continue to do this until it has found the number of tokens specified by the user.

 Phase 2 -> todo